 Basic Paragraph Structure in Argumentative Writing

 “This ladder shows the approach.
-Next year is our first year with argumentative writing.
+Next year is our first year teaching argumentative writing with the new materials.
 Therefore, both third and fourth grade students will begin with basic paragraph structure.
 Yep, just opinion-reason-reason-reason-opinion.

 “Most prompts will ask for persuasive paragraphs, meaning kids will write from a second-person perspective.
 Sentences can also incorporate third-person, but the paragraph must end with a call to action.